State Requirement Info

 https://www.occupationaltherapy.com/ot-ceus/course/neuro-affirming-approaches-best-practices-7109

-Neuro-Affirming Approaches: Best Practices In Supporting Autistic Clients Who Have Experienced Trauma
+Neuro-Affirming Approaches: Best Practices in Supporting Autistic Clients who have Experienced Trauma

 Individuals with autism have an increased tendency to experience trauma and post-traumatic stress disorder compared with the general population.
 For those with autism, experiences with trauma may be different, and processing and treating trauma may also require an added layer of specialized support.
 This webinar discusses trauma experiences, as well as trauma expressions and responses among individuals with autism.